newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 After we added the customer we are calling the `this.customerDataService.getAll()` method again to get the latest data from the server.

 > Of course if we call POST to the server we implemented the logic before that you get back the just created item.
-We could take it as a parameter here and add it maybe to a cached array of customers. but for the sake of simplicity we fire a new GET request to load the new data.
+We could take it as a parameter here and add it maybe to a cached array of customers.
+But for the sake of simplicity we fire a new GET request to load the new data.

 ![ng-book-animation-1](.github/ng-book-animation-1.gif)